AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/api-reference.md

 <InlineAlert variant="warning" slots="text"/>

-This API has been deprecated starting Mobile Core extension v2.0.0.
+This API has been deprecated starting in v2.0.0 version of Mobile Core extension.
 Use [registerExtensions](#registerExtensions) to register desired extensions and boot up the SDK for event processing.
 Calling `MobileCore.start()` API is no longer required when using `MobileCore.registerExtensions()`.

-Extensions can be incrementally registered with Mobile Core using `registerExtension` API.
+Extensions can be incrementally registered with Mobile Core using the `registerExtension` API.

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="2"/>